Occidental Petroleum: 1992-2001: Drilling in U'wa lands, Colombia

-Caño Limón
+1998: bombing of Santo Domingo, Colombia

 On December 13, 1998, 17 civilians, including 7 children, were killed when the Colombian Air Force (CAF) dropped a cluster bomb in the hamlet of Santo Domingo, Colombia, after AirScan, Occidental's security contractor, misidentified it as a hostile guerrilla target.
 Groups such as FARC and the National Liberation Army were active in the area.
 Three employees of AirScan were flying the Skymaster plane from which they provided the Colombian military with the coordinates to drop the bombs.
 The operation had been planned by the CAF and AirScan at Occidental's complex in Caño Limón.
 In April 2003, Luis Alberto Galvis Mujica, a witness and survivor of the accident, sued Occidental.
 The courts ruled that Occidental was not liable for the incident.

-Maynas Carijano v.
+1971-2000: Drilling in Peru and Maynas Carijano v.
 Occidental Petroleum

 On May 10, 2007, a group of 25 Achuar Peruvians, a group of Indigenous peoples, filed suit against the company, demanding environmental remediation and reparations for environmental degradation allegedly caused by the company between 1971 and 2000, when it drilled in Block 1-AB in Peru.
 The plaintiffs claimed that the company violated technical standards and environmental law when it dumped a total of 9 Goilbbl of toxic oil by-products, such as cadmium, lead, and arsenic, in drainage basins used by the Achuar people to fish, drink, and bathe.
 This environmental damage was alleged to have caused premature deaths and birth defects.
 A 2006 study by the Ministry of Health of Peru, found that all but 2 of the 199 people tested had levels of cadmium in their blood above safe levels.

 The Achuar were represented by EarthRights International and the law firm Schonbrun DeSimone Seplow Harris & Hoffman LLP.

 On March 3, 2010, EarthRights International argued to the United States Court of Appeals for the Ninth Circuit that the case should be litigated in Los Angeles, where the company was headquartered.
 The court agreed with a trial in the United States, overturning the decision of the lower courts, and, in 2013, the United States Supreme Court refused to hear the company's appeal.
 In March 2015, the company made a settlement for an undisclosed amount, with the funds to be used for health, education, and nutrition projects in five Achuar communities in the Corrientes River basin.

-Anadarko Petroleum

-In 2019, Occidental Petroleum acquired Anadarko Petroleum, inheriting a significant legacy of environmental infractions including the largest environmental contamination settlement in American history, involvement with the Deepwater Horizon BP disaster and fines under the Clean Water Act.

-The deal was clinched as investor and Berkshire Hathaway CEO Warren Buffett pledged $10 billion to finance the deal in exchange for 100,000 shares of cumulative perpetual preferred stock with a value of $100,000 per share.
-Buffett and Berkshire also received a warrant to purchase up to 80 million more shares at an exercise price of $62.50 a share.